black-shadows/System-Design/README.md

 Don't get defensive: whenever your interviewer challenges your architectural choices, acknowledge that rarely an idea is perfect, and outline the advantages and disadvantages of your choice.
 Be open to new constraints to pop up during the discussion and to adjust your architecture on the fly.

 Most of all, have fun.
-Dreaming up architectures is a very stimulating mental process - enjoy it and stay positive.
+Dreaming up architecture is a very stimulating mental process - enjoy it and stay positive.
 You're already equipped with the right knowledge, just apply it during your interview and you'll do well.

 ## How to Practice?

 Practicing system design questions is more difficult than practicing algorithm design questions.
-For algorithm design there are online judges and courses like the one from [HiredInTech](https://www.hiredintech.com/courses/algorithm-design) that combine problem banks with sample solutions and automated graders that can tell you exactly how good your solution is.
+For algorithm design, there are online judges and courses like the one from [HiredInTech](https://www.hiredintech.com/courses/algorithm-design) that combine problem banks with sample solutions and automated graders that can tell you exactly how good your solution is.
 This is simply priceless.
-There is no such thing for system design.
+There is no such thing as system design.

 So what do you do?